pablodecm/phd_thesis/src/103_chapter_3.md

 $$ {#eq:relative_var_integral}
 where $\boldsymbol{\theta}_R$ is the parameter point we want to simulate by interpolating around a nominal point $\boldsymbol{\theta}_Q$.
-The last expression in [Equation @eq:relative_var_integral] is only correct if the effect of each parameter is independent.
-However, it becomes evident that the previous expression does not simplify to:
+The last expression in [Equation @eq:relative_var_integral] is only correct when the effect of each parameter is independent, i.e. the underlying probability density function can be factorised as the product of independent factors.
+However, it becomes evident
+that the previous expression does not simplify:
 $$
 \epsilon^{\mathcal{C}_i}_j (\boldsymbol{\theta}_R) \neq
 \epsilon^{\mathcal{C}_i}_j (\boldsymbol{\theta}_Q)